 How many of you download new apps weekly or even daily?
 Do you throw your hands up in disgust and say that there are no good apps for tasking, calendar management or list making?
 Whenever I hear that, I ask how many apps or programs that person has tried.
 Chances are, it's a LOT and that is the problem.
-You, my friend, are App-Crazed.
+You, my friend, are an App Whore.
 If you have something you like, don't get FOMO (Fear Of Missing Out) and download something new just because your friend thinks it's the best.
-If you read an article that your favorite celebrity uses Runkeeper or your super-productive mentor uses Workflowy, it doesn't mean that it is going to make you a better runner or more organized.
+If you read an article that your favorite celebrity uses Runkeeper or your super-productive mentor uses Workflowy (disclaimer, I use and love both) it doesn't mean that it is going to make you a better runner or more organized.
 Apps and software are individual.
 What works for one person may not work for another.

 The biggest problem I see?
 People not sticking to a new app or program long enough to decide if it really works.
 I can think of two clients right now where I suggested a program and they said ‘I don't like it.
 It won't work for me'.
 A month later they love it.